towerofpower256/davidmac.pro/src/posts/2020-12-20-reading-field-picker/index.md

 In essence, it lets you dot-walking without having to hard-code the fields to dot-walk through.

-I've used these **Field List** fields in other projects, such as a custom approval engine which allowed users to send approval requests to users within related fields on a request.
+These fields are great, because they allow the end user to select fields to fetch data from without forcing them to modify code that you've written.
+I've used these **Field List** fields in some of my projects where this is useful, such as a custom approval engine which allowed users to send approval requests to users within related fields on a request.

 You'll most likely come across these on configurable rules such as Notifications where you can select fields that contain users or groups to send the notification out to.